arangodb/docs/3.10/aql/functions-arangosearch.md

     strings and numbers.
 You can pass this name to the [`VALUE()` function](functions-document.html) to dynamically look up the value.
   - **offsets** (array): an array of arrays with the matched positions.
-Each inner array has two elements with the start and end offset of a match.
+Each inner array has two elements with the start offset and the length of a match.

     {% hint 'warning' %}
     The offsets describe the positions in bytes, not characters.
 You may need